 - Functions and subroutines are similar except functions can return a value and subroutines cannot. - Arguments can be passed by value or by reference. - Pass by value means a copy of a passed variable is made, so changes to it don't affect the orignal variable. - Pass by reference means that if you pass a variable and change that argument inside the routine or function, then it changes the corresponding variable that was passed.
 This is useful for getting data out of a subroutine - In VBA, pass by reference is the default - Keywords: ByVal and ByRef.
 Also Optional for optional arguments - Functions - A function is called using its name, e.g. sum(5, 4) - There is no explicit return statement in VBA.
-Instead we assign to the value to be returned to name of the function. - The function will exit and return at the end, but you can exit early with Exit Function
+Instead we assign to the value to be returned to name of the function. - The type of value that the Function returns also needs to be declared (after the parentheses). - The function will exit and return at the end, but you can exit early with Exit Function

 '''

-Function sum(x As Double, y As Double)
+Function sum(x As Double, y As Double) As Double

 sum = x + y

 End Function

 '''